 Moderation also supports the development of a shared understanding amongst colleagues about what progression in L2 and L3 looks like for your learners.

-In a recent interview with Fiona Mackay and Julie-Anne Mackenzie from SCILT, John Swinney, Deputy First Minister explained the Scottish Government’s vision for language learning in the broad general education.
+In a recent interview with Fhiona Mackay and Julie-Anne Mackenzie from SCILT, John Swinney, Deputy First Minister explained the Scottish Government’s vision for language learning in the broad general education.